Montana Value-Added Agriculture

 Kalispell, MT

-Farm to Market Pork & Beef’s on-farm butcher shop owned and operated by Duane and Janette Braaten provides a variety of artisan Montana meat products, including everything from hickory smoked pork products to artisan beef cuts.
-The business expanded to serve more local consumers in response to supply chain disruptions brought on by COVID-19 with help from a Montana Meat Processing Infrastructure Grant awarded by the MT Dept. of Agriculture.
+Farm to Market Pork & Beef’s on-farm butcher shop, owned and operated by Duane and Janette Braaten, provides a variety of artisan Montana meat products, including everything from hickory smoked pork products to artisan beef cuts.
+The business expanded to serve more local consumers in response to supply chain disruptions brought on by COVID-19 with help from a Montana Meat Processing Infrastructure Grant awarded by the Montana Department of Agriculture.

 Gallatin Valley Malt